uksrc/uksrc.github.io/index.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/SKA-at-Night.jpg
 intro:
-  - excerpt: 'Working to enable researchers to harness SKA data and explore the beginning of the universe in the UK and beyond.`
+  - excerpt: "Working to enable researchers to harness SKA data and explore the beginning of the universe in the UK and beyond."
 ---